 The SS Yongala wreck has the excellent reputation of being one of the best diving sites in the world.
 So I was super excited when I finally organised my trip to Townsville for our SS Yongala dive.
-But I also a bit stressed as we were not planning our trip at the best season.
+But I was also a bit stressed as we were not planning our trip at the best season.
 Will our SS Yongala dive experience match our expectations and live up to its reputation?

 Read on to learn from our experience and read essential tips to help you plan your SS Yongala dive: what to expect, what level is preferable, the best time to dive Yongala, where to dive from and where to stay…